About Studley

 Jail & Inmate Records

-The Pamunkey Regional Jail serves as the main detention facility for Hanover County.
-This facility handles the booking process for individuals arrested within the county, where they are processed and held pending bail or court appearances.
-Inmate lookup is available through the jail's website, allowing family and legal representatives to find information about current detainees.
-Visitation rules are specific to the facility, requiring appointments and adherence to security protocols.
+The Pamunkey Regional Jail is the main detention facility for Hanover County, handling the booking process For people arrested throughout the area.
+Those taken into custody are processed and held at this facility pending bail or court appearances.
+Family members and legal representatives can search for information about current detainees through the jail's website inmate lookup system.
+Visitation follows specific protocols requiring appointments and adherence to security measures.

 Criminal Records

-The criminal records system in Hanover County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Hanover County Sheriff's Office, along with the Virginia State Police, maintains these records.
-Residents can request background checks through the Virginia State Police, which provides comprehensive criminal history reports.
-The Virginia Bureau of Investigation plays a role in managing statewide criminal records, offering resources for Hanover residents seeking detailed background information.
+The criminal records system in Hanover County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request background checks through the Virginia State Police, which provides criminal history reports.
+The Virginia State Police helps with managing statewide criminal records, offering resources for Hanover residents seeking detailed background information.

 Economy & Demographics